kiteisyys/AuctionWineAlert/README.md

 I used to manually check every Sunday at 7pm what good wines had become available on WineBid.
 Thousands of listings, one me.
 So I built a bot to do the work for me.

-AuctionWineAlert scans WineBid automatically and posts qualifying wines to your Discord server's **#wine** channel — or whenever you feel like checking with `/winecheck`.
+AuctionWineAlert scans WineBid using `/winecheck` and posts qualifying wines to your Discord channel.

 ## v1 — Built for My Personal Favorites